antonmi/flowex/README.md

   end
 end
 ```
-Code is more complex but more solid.
+The code is more complex but more solid.
 The module defines three functions with the same interface.
 We also defined as struct `%Functions{}` which defines a data-structure being passed to the functions.

 ### Flowex magic begins!